How Widespread is Fraud in the Gem World?

 No one is perfect.
 Treated and substituted stones can slip by experienced dealers, too.
 However, if you buy from honest gem dealers who actually handle rough and cut their own stones, you’ll avoid 95% of the fraud that occurs at the major cutting centers.
 Why?
 Because most treatments and substitutions happen after the cut.

 But why do most treatments occur after cutting?
-Can’t gems also be treated while rough?
+Can’t gems also receive treatments while rough?

 For heat treatments, the gemstones must be clean.
 Flaws left in the stone will almost always get worse when heated.
-In short, stones must be cut before heating.
-(Few but notable exceptions include aquamarine and sometimes tourmaline).
-Thus, most rough gems aren’t heated before cutting.
-So, a gem cutter working from rough will likely have untreated stones.
+In short, most stones must be cut before heating.
+However, in some cases, gem rough is heated before cutting.
+Notable examples include aquamarine and sometimes tourmaline.

 In radiation treatments, small containers of stones are placed in or near a nuclear reactor.
 Those conducting the procedure almost always irradiate cut stones because they can get many more pieces in the container per run (about 5x more).
 Each run costs time and money, so you can easily see the motivation for this.